Ash-ketchem/VideoSearchBot/README.md

    python3 bot.py # for searching videos
    ```

-2. The bot will:
+2. **The bot will**:

    ### 1. Media Directory Monitoring

    - After running `main.py`, the bot will:
      - Continuously monitor the **media directory** for new files.
+     - Upload files to Empowerverse

    ### 2. Instagram Search & Video Download

    - After running `bot.py`, the bot will:
      - Perform a **Google search** for Instagram posts related to a specified keyword.
      - Download the **videos** found on Instagram posts related to the keyword.

-   ### 3. Video Upload

-   - Once the videos are downloaded, the bot will:
-   - **Upload** the videos to a specified platform.

 ## TODOs